jnbraun/bcnn/README.md

 ### [Optional] Dependencies
 #### CPU
 * Minimal build: no external dependency.
-* Build with Blas: requires a blas library (OpenBLAS is preferred).
+* Build with Blas: requires a blas library (OpenBLAS is recommended).

 #### GPU
 Requires CUDA libraries (cudart, cublas, curand) and a GPU with compute capability 2.0 at least.
 CuDNN is optional but supported.